shaileshprabhu95/threat-model/draft-ietf-dult-threat-model.md

 This type of attack raises significant privacy and security concerns.
 By bypassing manufacturer-level access controls, the attacker is able to leverage large-scale tracking infrastructure without deploying any physical hardware.
 Because the device behaves like a legitimate AirTag, it avoids traditional detection mechanisms that rely on identifying specific tracker types.
 The ability to embed the tracking logic in general-purpose devices makes this threat especially insidious in scenarios where hardware scanning is assumed to be sufficient.

-The impact of this attack is high, as it enables real-time location tracking through a network of unsuspecting users.
-The likelihood is medium, since it requires an understanding of the underlying network protocols and the ability to replicate tracker behavior in software.
-The feasibility is moderate.
-While the required capabilities are within reach for researchers and advanced adversaries, they are non-trivial.
+The impact of this attack is high, as it enables real-time location tracking by exploiting the behavior of crowdsourced location networks without requiring physical tracker hardware.
+The likelihood is medium, given that the attack requires an understanding of the protocol and the ability to replicate tracker behavior in software.
+The feasibility is moderate; while the underlying techniques have been demonstrated by researchers, the attack depends on platform-specific capabilities such as unrestricted Bluetooth broadcasting.
 As a result, the overall risk level is considered high.
-Currently, no known mitigation fully addresses this issue.
-The Find My network and similar systems do not authenticate whether a broadcasting tracker is genuine, making them susceptible to spoofing.
-This highlights the need for protocol-level authentication, stronger beacon validation, and potentially rate-limiting of unverified tracker traffic to prevent future abuse.
+While there is currently no mitigation at the protocol level, some operating systems restrict low-level BLE broadcasting unless elevated privileges are granted, offering partial protection.
+There is a need for protocol-level authentication, stronger validation of tracker identities, and potential rate-limiting of unverified broadcasts to reduce the risk of abuse.

 This attack was demonstrated by researchers at George Mason University and is described in their 2025 report, Find My Hacker: How Apple’s Network Can Be a Potential Tracking Tool (https://cec.gmu.edu/news/2025-02/find-my-hacker-how-apples-network-can-be-potential-tracking-tool).